foundation/foundation-sites/docs/pages/responsive-navigation.md

 ---
-title: Responsive Menu Bar
+title: Responsive Navigation
 description: Our three menu bar patterns form like Voltron into one responsive menu bar plugin, which allows you to switch between patterns at different screen sizes.
 js:
   - ./js/foundation.menubar.js
-  - ./js/foundation.tabBar.js
+  - ./js/foundation.responsiveToggle.js
 ---

 <div class="callout alert">
   <p>These patterns haven't been finalized yet, but we're collecting feedback on GitHub about them.</p>
 </div>

-## Basics
+## Responsive Menu Bar

 The menu bar has some responsive CSS classes built in, which allow you to re-orient a menu on different screen sizes.